 The Port's Marine Terminal facility consists of three working piers, Pier 1, Pier 2, and Curtis Wharf.
-Dakota Creek Industries uses Pier 1 for its floating dry dock in support of its shipbuilding and repair operations while M&M Seafood operates a seafood processing area.
+Dakota Creek Industries uses Pier 1 for its floating dry dock in support of its shipbuilding and repair operations while a seafood company operates a processing area.
 In addition, Pier 1 houses the Port's historic Transit Shed.
 Previously used as a community events center and home to the Port's administrative offices, the Port relocated its administrative staff and Commission meeting room chambers to leased office space and began actively marketing the Transit Shed for commercial maritime use in April 2024.
-Pier 2, the primary use of which is exporting dry bulk cargoes, is the most active part of the Port's Marine Terminal.
-At 37 1⁄2 feet draft, it is the Port's deepest pier and includes 14 acres of paved asphalt-cement surfacing, a self-contained stormwater management system, a 460-foot concrete cement frontage pier, and a stationary ship loader.
+At 37 1⁄2 feet draft, Pier 2 is the Port's deepest pier and includes 14 acres of paved asphalt-cement surfacing, a self-contained stormwater management system, a 460-foot concrete cement frontage pier, and a stationary ship loader.

+Pier 2 is primarily used for exporting dry bulk cargoes and houses Transpac Marinas manufacturing facility.
+Currently, the Port's primary bulk product commodities are petroleum coke and prilled sulfur; both of which are byproducts of the refining process.
 Curtis Wharf is a working wharf and dock providing periodic vessel moorage to a range of commercial users, including the American Spirit and American Constellation cruise ships.
 Curtis Wharf is also home to a seafood processing facility.
-The Marine Terminal achieves its revenues through cargo shipments, short and long-term lease of dock space, other ground leases and transient dockage revenue from berthing of vessels, barges and tugboats.
-Currently, the Port's primary bulk product commodities are petroleum coke and prilled sulfur; both of which are by-products of the refining process.
-The Marine Terminal provided 33% of the Port's operating revenues in 2023.
+The Marine Terminal provided 30% of the Port's operating revenues in 2024.

-Properties consists of building and ground leases not associated with the other three operating areas, rental of the Port's Transit Shed (through December 31, 2023) and Seafarers' Memorial Park Building, and revenue and expense related to Port-sponsored events.
-Approximately 90% of Properties' revenues are determined by already negotiated lease rates with increases set by the consumer price index or by a fixed rate.
-The remainder of Properties' revenues comes from venue rentals, and sponsorship and ticket sales for Port-sponsored events.
-Properties revenues accounted for the remaining 8% of the Port's operating revenues in 2023.
+Properties consists of building and ground leases not associated with the other three operating areas, private event rental of the Port's Seafarers' Memorial Park Building and Transit Shed (through December 31, 2023), and revenue and expense related to Port-sponsored community events.
+Approximately 96% of Properties' revenues are determined by already negotiated lease rates with increases set by the consumer price index or by a fixed rate.
+The remainder of the Properties' revenues comes from venue rentals, and sponsorship and ticket sales for Port-sponsored events.
+Properties revenues accounted for the remaining 8% of the Port's total operating revenues in 2024.